 As American brewers began shifting to cheaper American ingredients, there was a need to find an appropriate name for the style.
 Best Bitter and ESB no longer worked when using American ingredients.
-Soon, the American Amber Ale style began to be recognized as separate from the English Pale Ales, and even the American Pale Ales, although many still call the style American Red Ale.
-The use of crystal malts in the red ale recipe give the beer it's red or amber color also gave the beer a noticeable crystal-malt body, flavor (primarily a residual caramel malt sweetness) and aroma.
+Soon, the American Amber Ale style began to be recognized as separate from the English Pale Ales, and even the American Pale Ales.
+The use of crystal malts to give the beer it’s red or amber color also gave the beer a noticeable crystal-malt body, flavor (primarily a residual caramel malt sweetness) and aroma.
 This is the primary factor which differentiates the American Amber Style from darker versions of an American Pale Ale.

-The red ale style is fairly broad in its interpretation.
+The American Amber Ale style is fairly broad in its interpretation.
 It can be hoppy and big on the West Coast, and subtle or restrained elsewhere.
 Some versions can be malty with a toasty note while others will have a slight roasty character.
 Some important factors to consider when brewing one is the amount and type of caramel malts you use in your recipe.
-Becoming familiar with the contributions of the various crystal malts will aid you in your red ale recipe formulation.
+Becoming familiar with the contributions of the various crystal malts will aid you in your recipe formulation.
 These beers are sometimes hoppy but not really too bitter.
-Keep your hop additions in the flavor and aroma range to minimize the bittering effects, and use American hops for the authentic "American Brewpub" flavor."
+Keep your hop additions in the flavor and aroma range to minimize the bittering effects, and use American hops for the authentic “American Brewpub” flavor.”

 References: Information for this page was adapted from the 2008 BJCP Style Guidelines, Brewing Classic Styles, 80 Winning Recipes Anyone Can Brew, by Jamil Zainasheff and John J. Palmer, and the article entitled American Red Ale online at Home Brewing Wiki.